souravwalke/System-Design-HLD/Database/Database-Variants/MongoDB.md

 **What are some of the best features of MongoDB?**

-1. Data is stored as JSON-like documents.
+1. Data is stored as **JSON-like documents**.
 Each document can have its own unique structure, making it ideal for unstructured or semi-structured data.
-2. MongoDB doesn’t require a fixed schema, so fields in documents can vary.
+2. MongoDB **doesn’t** require a **fixed schema**, so fields in documents can vary.
-3. MongoDB is designed for horizontal scaling.
+3. MongoDB is designed for **horizontal scaling**.
 4. Supports powerful querying with filters, projections, aggregations, and indexes.

 -------------------------------------------------------------------------------------------------------------------